ACWC October 3–4, 2013, Meeting Overview

 - Monitoring the implementation of policies and programs of the PC(USA) related to women's concerns.

-- Resourcing and advising the General Assembly (GA) and the General Assembly Mission Council (GAMC) on issues of concern to women.
+- Resourcing and advising the General Assembly (GA) and the Presbyterian Mission Agency Board (PMAB) on issues of concern to women.

 - Assisting the Advisory Committee on Social Witness Policy (ACSWP) in maintaining an up-to-date and accurate compilation of GA policy on women's concerns.

-- Voicing concerns of women to the stated clerk, the moderator of GA and the executive director of GAMC, offering information as they fulfill their responsibilities to communicate and interpret policies on women's concerns.
+- Voicing concerns of women to the Stated Clerk, the Moderator of the GA and the Executive Director of the Presbyterian Mission Agency, offering information as they fulfill their responsibilities to communicate and interpret policies on women's concerns.

 ACWC has adopted a statement from the former Women’s Ministries Program Area